Skip to content

 Share

-But for B2B organisations evaluating SAP Commerce Cloud, the question isn’t whether composable is theoretically superior.
-It’s whether the trade-offs make sense for your specific context.
-The global B2B e-commerce market is worth $32.1 trillion and growing at 14.5% CAGR (Statista, 2025).
-How you build your platform matters.
+But if you’re a B2B team running SAP Commerce Cloud, the whiteboard doesn’t pay the bills.
+The real question is whether the trade-offs actually work for your situation.
+The global B2B e-commerce market sits at $32.1 trillion, growing at 14.5% CAGR (Statista, 2025).
+So your architecture choice matters.
+But “composable for everyone” is the wrong answer.

 TL;DR: 76% of organisations plan to adopt composable commerce within two years (MACH Alliance, 2024).
 But composable isn’t the default for every B2B scenario.
-It’s ideal when you have high UX ambition, multiple storefronts, or an aggressive release cadence.
+It works when you’ve got high UX ambition, multiple storefronts, or you ship frontend changes constantly.
 It’s wrong for small teams, tight timelines, or simple ordering portals.
-Our recommendation: start with SAP Commerce Cloud + Composable Storefront, then go composable incrementally.
+Our take: start with SAP Commerce Cloud + Composable Storefront, then go composable incrementally.

 Composable vs Integrated: B2B Decision MatrixRadar-style comparison showing five criteria.
 Composable scores high on UX flexibility, frontend speed, multi-brand support but lower on time-to-market and team simplicity.
 Integrated scores high on time-to-market and team simplicity but lower on UX flexibility.
 Source: Spadoom architecture assessments.Composable vs Integrated: When to ChooseDecision criteria for B2B SAP Commerce CloudCOMPOSABLEUX flexibilityFrontend speedMulti-brandTime-to-marketTeam simplicityBest for: large teams, high UXINTEGRATEDUX flexibilityFrontend speedMulti-brandTime-to-marketTeam simplicityBest for: fast delivery, small teamsSource: Spadoom architecture assessments (2023–2025)